 AR Dragon will let you grow your very own dragon in an AR world which can basically make it “real” (to some extent).
-So if you want to feed and play game with a pet dragon, then make sure you download this game.
-It’s easier than owning a dog, too, although it doesn’t come with the same benefits of having a real life pet.
+So if you want to feed and play games with a pet dragon, then make sure you download this game.
+It’s easier than owning a dog, too, although it doesn’t come with the same benefits of having a real-life pet.

 11. The Walking Dead: Our World